HDrecipe

 Preheat and prep

 Preheat your oven to 200°C (390°F) and line a baking sheet with parchment paper.
-Lightly dust your work surface with flour and roll out the puff pastry if it’s too thick.
-You want it about ⅛ inch thick.
+Lightly dust your work surface with flour, then roll out the puff pastry if it’s too thick, aiming for roughly ⅛ inch thickness.
+This ensures the pastries bake evenly, achieving a crisp, golden exterior with a tender, flaky texture inside.

 Cut and fill the pastry

-Cut the pastry sheet into 6 equal rectangles.
-Place a heaping tablespoon of the potato filling onto each rectangle to shape your potato filled pastry, leaving a small border around the edges.
+Cut the pastry sheet into six equal rectangles.
+Spoon a heaping tablespoon of the potato filling onto the center of each piece, leaving a small border around the edges to allow for sealing.
+This ensures each pastry is evenly filled and holds its shape during baking.

 Puff pastry rectangles being filled with spiced mashed potato on a lightly floured wooden surface, top-down view with spoon and towel in frame.